Chapter 7. Diagnosing and correcting problems with GFS2 file systems

 spectator mount option set, since these do not require a journal).
 You can add journals to a GFS2 file system with the

-gfs2_jadd command.
-Adding journals to a GFS2 file system.
+gfs2_jadd command, as described in Adding journals to a GFS2 file system.

 7.5.
 Space indicated as used in empty file system

 If you have an empty GFS2 file system, the

 df command will show that there is space being taken up.
 This is because GFS2 file system journals consume space (number of journals * journal size) on disk.
 If you created a GFS2 file system with a large number of journals or specified a large journal size then you will be see (number of journals * journal size) as already in use when you execute the